Boost Library

 Voronoi Diagrams

-The simplest definition of Voronoi Diagrams is it being the partition of a plane into a set of regions close to each of a set of objects.
-In other words, given a set of points in a plane, a Voronoi Region/Cell of a point A is an area encompassing points closer to A than any other points in the plane.
-To use Voronoi Diagrams with a set of polygons, we need to compute a cell for each segment of a given polygon.
-By performing a union on the resulting Voronoi Cells, we find the centerlines between the polygon and its neighbors (See example below).
-Please note that these centerlines can also be used for other purposes such as indoor navigation or robot motion.
+The simplest definition of Voronoi Diagrams is it being the partition of a plane into a set of regions close to each of a set of objects (seeds).
+In other words, given a set of seeds in a plane, a Voronoi region/cell of a seed is an area encompassing points closer to that seed than any other.

-Following image shows a Voronoi Cell for each segment with matching colors for the cell/segment:
+Following image shows a Voronoi cell for each segment with matching colors:

 Voronoi Cells/Segments with matching colors

-Following images show the Voronoi Cells (in red) associated with the two polygons and the final centerlines in purple after performing the union of the Voronoi Cells:
+Following images show the Voronoi cells (in red) for each segment of two adjacent polygons and the final center lines in purple after performing the union of the Voronoi cells for each polygon:

-• Extract segments from each polygon and assign them an id to associate them with their original polygon.
+2. Assign segments a unique id to associate them with their original polygon

-The Boost library provides a very efficient and easy-to-use function to compute the Voronoi Diagrams of any set of non-intersecting segments (except endpoints of consecutive segments).
-By passing the segments of each polygon to the Boost, we’re computing the Voronoi Cell for each segment then we’re performing a boolean union of all resulting Voronoi Cells.
-As mentioned before, the union will be a shape representing the centerlines between the polygon and its direct neighbors.
+The Boost Library provides a very efficient and easy-to-use function to compute the Voronoi Diagrams of any set of non-intersecting segments.
+By passing the segments of each polygon to the Boost Library, we’re computing the Voronoi cell for each segment.
+We’re then performing a boolean union of all resulting Voronoi cells for each polygon.
+As mentioned before, the union will be a shape representing the center lines between the polygon and its direct neighbors.

-Please note that in the following C++ example, our polygons are stored in a collection called vRanges.
+In the following C++ example, our polygons are stored in a collection called vPolygons.
 Also, segments are instances of the Segment_vd class which takes the coordinates of the segment endpoints and the index of the containing polygon as inputs to the constructor.

 // building a collection of segments from each polygon